apivideo/api.video-python-client/docs/UploadTokensApi.md

 with apivideo.AuthenticatedApiClient(__API_KEY__) as api_client:
     # Create an instance of the API class
     api_instance = upload_tokens_api.UploadTokensApi(api_client)
     sort_by = "ttl" # str | Allowed: createdAt, ttl.
 You can use these to sort by when a token was created, or how much longer the token will be active (ttl - time to live).
-Date and time is presented in ISO-8601 format. (optional) sort_order = "asc" # str | Allowed: asc, desc.
+Date and time is presented in ATOM UTC format. (optional) sort_order = "asc" # str | Allowed: asc, desc.
 Ascending is 0-9 or A-Z. Descending is 9-0 or Z-A. (optional) current_page = 2 # int | Choose the number of search results to return per page.
 Minimum value: 1 (optional) if omitted the server will use the default value of 1 page_size = 30 # int | Results per page.
 Allowed values 1-100, default is 25. (optional) if omitted the server will use the default value of 25